mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 Now that you have the harmonized data, you can choose a chromosome and genetic variants within *chosen* distance of each other and within *chosen* Ld-range, to run the causal analysis.

+For the harmonized dataset, please use the output of the harmonisation function in **TwoSampleMR** package.
+You should have these columns named as follows:

+		     gene name or ID : 'exposure',
+		     rs_id of SNP GRCh37 : 'SNP',
+		     Marker if the SNP is plaindromic or not : 'palindromic', other allele in exposure data : 'other_allele.exposure', other allele in outcome data : 'other_allele.outcome', effect allele in exposure data: 'effect_allele.exposure',
+		     effect allele in outcome data: 'effect_allele.outcome',
+		     effect size for exposure : 'beta.exposure',
+		     effect size for outcome : 'beta.outcome',
+		     pvalue of the effect in exposure : 'pval.exposure', pvalue of the effect in outcome : 'pval.outcome', chromosome of the SNP : 'chr',
+		     position of the SNP : 'pos'

   ![short pipeline](Pipeline2.png)